schlumpfling42/nnsfw/README.md

     }
 }
 ```
-This class defines, that the webservce will start on the lvh.me(localhost) at port 8080.
+This class defines, that the server will listening on lvh.me(localhost) at port 8080.
 That's all you need to start up the webserver.
-The configuration can be also read from a confgiuration file application.yaml.
+The configuration can be also read from a configuration file application.yaml.
 In this case you only have to add the annotation ```@ServerConfiguration``` without parameters and have the application.yaml contain the following:
 ```
 server: